aksharc2/parallelRandomCPGC/README.md

 ### Compiling and executing Seq-RCP, Par-RCP, and FM C programs Compiling Seq-RCP:
 - Compiling Seq-RCP: ```bash gcc sequential_randomCPGC.c -o sequentialRCPGC -lm ```
+- Executing Seq-RCP: ```bash ./sequentialRCPGC fileName node delta density exp ```
+- - nodes: the number of vertices $n$, in left or right partition of the given graph.
+  - density: density $\rho$, i.e. the ratio of number of edges in given graph over the maximum number of possible edges ($n^2) in the given graph.
+  - experimentNo: it is an identifier of the generated graph with same nodes $n$ and density $\rho$.